1. The first discovered plant hormone is ____________.

 Explanation: Auxins promote differentiation of vascular tissues, especially xylem.

-99. Fruit drop in citrus orchards can be controlled by spraying:
+99. Fruit drop in citrus orchards can be controlled by spraying ____________.

 A) ABA